bb7555/massive-nemesis/_posts/Creating-An-Application-Internal-XML-API-Endpoint-From-An-External-Data-Source-In-NodeJS.md

   console.log('Express server listening on port ' + app.get('port'));
 });
 ```
+We have encapsulated the logic and code of the feed in a controller file at this location in the app `/controllers/externalfeed.js`.
+We will examine that file below.

 The external feed controller uses the HTTP server and client in NodeJS.
 We will use the Server Response class.
 It is quite easy.
 All the methods of this class can be found here: http://nodejs.org/api/http.html#http_class_http_serverresponse

 But, we only need the get and response methods to pull this off.
 As you can see below, All we do is create an instance of the http server client object.
 Then we invoke the get method.
 It accepts several arguments.
-The first is URL of the request.
-The second is the anaonymous function that handles the result object from the node server request.
+The first is the URL of the request.
+The second is the anonymous function that handles the result object from the node server request.

 Basically, as with all express apps in node we have a request and response variable we passed in to the larger controller function, represented as `req, res`, respectively.

 As the result object triggers the 'data' event, we can pass the buffered data to our web app's output as raw text `res.write(chunk)`

 Finally, just as an aside, we do not have to have the 'end' event with the get method.
-It is required for the post method, but I juts included it as a good practice.
+It is required for the post method, but I included it as a good practice.
 One could add other expection handling here, too.
 But, for the sake of simplity of this tut I will not include it.

 ```
-//external feed controller
+// external feed controller
+// ./controllers/externalfeed.js

 exports.XMLFeed = function(req, res){
   var http = require('http');